enso-org/enso/doc/haskell-style-guide.md

 reason to want to use one of these disallowed extensions, please talk to Ara or Wojciech to discuss its usage.

+If an extension not listed above is _implied_ by one of the extensions listed above (e.g. `-XRankNTypes` implies `-XExplicitForall`), then the implied extension is also considered at least as safe as the category the implying extension is in.